UK-Export-Finance/dtfs2/reference-data-proxy/README.md

 Seperation of concerns and reusability.
 By having external API calls in it's own service, and external endpoint can be used from anywhere in the same way.
 It also allows us to gracefully wrap or map requests, responses and errors etc.

+## Prerequisite

+Make sure you have an `.env`.
+Use `.env.sample` as a base.
+Some sensitive variables need to be shared from the team.

 ## Running locally

 ```shell